QwertyuiopIsTaken/Image-Data-Analyzer/README.md

 # Image-Data-Analyzer

-Utilizing Google Cloud Vision API, this program can effectively scan image files (jpg, jpeg, png, pdf) and extract data from a certain portion of each page.
+Utilizing Google Cloud Vision API, this program can effectively scan image files (jpg, jpeg, png) and extract data from a certain portion of each page.

 This program requires you to have a Google API key to access Cloud Vision.